furkleindustries/accelerator-core/README.md

 * `components`, an object containing:
   * The `Link` component, which allows the user to navigate between passages.
   * The `ClickAppend` component, which places one piece of content after another once the first component is clicked.
+  * The `ClickDisappear` component, which causes a piece of content to disappear (or fade out over a specified duration) after it is clicked.
   * The `ClickPrepend` component, which places one piece of content before another after the first component is clicked.
   * The `ClickReplace` component, which replaces one piece of content with another after the first component is clicked.
+  * The `Clicker` component, which is a lower-level component allowing one to show one portion of content before it is clicked, and another after.
+This is used to implement all the other `Click*` components.
   * The `CyclingLink` component, which allows the user to select between several string options, and optionally stores the choice in a variable.
   * The `Cycler` component, which is a lower-level component used by `CyclingLink`, allowing cycling between any pieces of content (not just strings as with `CyclingLink`), and aditionally accepts a callback which is fired when cycles are performed.
   * The `Delay` component, which delays rendering of content (or it being opaque) for an arbitrary period.